lars-tiede/aiorethink/README.rst

 * optional schema: declare fields in Document classes and get serialization and validation magic much like you know it from other ODMs / ORMs.
-Or don't declare fields and "just use them" using the dictionary interface.
+Or don't declare fields and just use them with the dictionary interface.
 Or use a mix of declared and undeclared fields.
 * schema for complex fields such as lists, dicts, or even "sub-documents" with named and typed fields just like documents.
 * ``dict`` interface that works for both declared and undeclared fields.